addtt/ladder-vae-pytorch/README.md

 I did not perform an extensive hyperparameter search, but this worked pretty well:

 - Downsampling by a factor of 2 in the beginning of inference.
-  After that, activations are downsampled 4 times for 64x64 images (CelebA), and 3 times otherwise.
+  After that, activations are downsampled 4 times for 64x64 images (CelebA and multi-dSprites), and 3 times otherwise.
 The spatial size of the final feature map is always 2x2.
   Between these downsampling steps there is approximately the same number of stochastic layers.
 - 4 residual blocks between stochastic layers.
 Haven't tried with more